odysseyscience/react-s3-uploader/README.md

     }));

 This also provides another endpoint: `GET /s3/img/(.*)` and `GET /s3/uploads/(.*)`.
-This will create a temporary URL that provides access to the uploaded file (which are uploaded privately at the moment).
+This will create a temporary URL that provides access to the uploaded file (which are uploaded privately by default).
 The request is then redirected to the URL, so that the image is served to the client.

 #### Access/Secret Keys